vkayy/vkdb/README.md

 <integer> ::= ["-"] <digit> {<digit>}
 ```

-again, if there are any holes in my logic, let me know. the midnight commits typically aren't the best. i think there's some logic to sort out when it comes to ensuring all tag columns involved are present in insertion/deletion, so i'll be looking into that.
+again, if there are any holes in my logic, let me know. the midnight commits typically aren't the best.

 ## authors